Sheaves of Higher Categories on Generalised Spaces: The image of right Kan extension on sheaves of spaces

 \subsection{On a 1-site}

-For many geometric applications it is more convenient to work not with $\infty$-presheaves on an $\infty$-category, but only with $\Set$-valued presheaves on an ordinary category.
+For many geometric applications it is more convenient to work not with $\infty$-presheaves on a quasi-category, but only with $\Set_\rmL$-valued presheaves on an ordinary category.
 For instance, many geometric problems are set on manifolds or diffeological spaces (such as in Sections~\ref{sec:Dfg VBuns} and~\ref{sec:Descent and coherence}), and it is often more efficient (though less general) to treat these as particular presheaves of sets.
-Thus, in this section we prove a version of Theorem~\ref{st:char of wtau-oo-sheaves} where $\scC$ is an ordinary (1-)category and we replace $\wC_\infty$ by the ordinary category $\wC_0 = \Fun(\scC^\opp, \Set)$ of $\Set_U$-valued presheaves on $\scC$ (note that $\wC_0$ was denoted $\wC$ in Sections~\ref{sec:sites and local epis}--\ref{sec:applications}, but we add the subscript here to avoid any potential confusion over which functors are set-valued and which are space-valued).
+Thus, in this section we prove a version of Theorem~\ref{st:char of wtau-oo-sheaves} where $\scC$ is an ordinary (1-)category and we replace $\wsfC$ by the ordinary category $\wC = \Fun(\scC^\opp, \Set_\rmS)$ of $\Set_\rmS$-valued presheaves on $\scC$.
+The quasi-category of $\sfS_\rmS$-valued presheaves on $\scC$ is $\widehat{\sfN\scC}_\infty = \ul{\sSet_\rmL}(\sfN\scC, \sfS_\rmS)$.